Image

 The second version was the CN-235-100 (built by CASA in Spain) and CN-235-110 (built by IPTN in Indonesia).
 Both have higher power engines in composite nacelles, but these seem to be externally not different from the metal ones on the CN-235-10.
 CN-235M-100 is the dedicated military variant of the -100, but externally not different as both have many cabin windows.

-The CN-235-100M if the Moroccan air force is an example of the standard transport version of the CN-235. note the many cabin windows, also on the military version.
+The CN-235-100M of the Moroccan air force is an example of the standard transport version of the CN-235.
+Note the many cabin windows, also on the military version.

 This detail shows the shape of the wing's leading edge close to the nacelle, to compare with the shape of later models described below.